Trump wings it without chief of protocol

 "Somebody has to do the job and they don't need to be sitting at a desk with the title of 'chief of protocol' on it," he said.
 "A lot of work is run of the mill."

-It took Nancy Brinker, who served as US Ambassador to Hungary from 2001 to 2003 and as Bush's White House chief of protocol from 2007 to 2009, more than a year to be confirmed.
-Brinker said whoever Trump nominates should understand diplomacy and hospitality.
+It took Nancy Brinker, who served as US ambassador to Hungary from 2001 to 2003 and as Bush's White House chief of protocol from 2007 to 2009, more than a year to be confirmed.
+Brinker said whomever Trump nominates should understand diplomacy and hospitality.

-"The farther you go from the US the more important it becomes, there's a tremendous amount of message in gestures," she said.
+"The farther you go from the US the more important it becomes.
+There's a tremendous amount of message in gestures," she said.

 Another key component of the job is making sure that visiting leaders are happy.
-For instance, Brinker said, when the president of Mongolia came to Washington he wanted to visit Arlington National Cemetery so she and her staff arranged for it.
+For instance, Brinker said, when the president of Mongolia came to Washington he wanted to visit Arlington National Cemetery, so she and her staff arranged for it.
 Brinker met with Trump in March but they did not discuss the position at any length.

 Consequential position